jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-client-settings-retention-policy-detail-view.png
    :alt: Retention Policy settings with fields to specify retention periods for versions, deleted items, file change logs, audit traces and Mac client logs, plus options to hide purge commands and suppress notifications

+The **Retention Policy** determines how long different types of data remain on the server before being purged:

+* **Version retention (days)** – Number of days to keep old versions of files.
+* **Deleted items retention (days)** – Days to keep deleted files before purging.
+* **File change log retention (days)** – Days to retain change logs for audit or recovery.
+* **Audit trace retention (days)** – Days to keep audit logs.
+* **Mac client log retention (days)** – Days to store log files from the Mac client.
+* **Hide purge commands** – Hides the purge option from users to prevent accidental deletion.
+* **Suppress notifications** – Stops sending admin emails when items are purged.
+* **Unpurged items count toward storage quotas** – Determines whether items in the retention period affect quota calculations.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Anti Virus/Ransomware``

 .. image:: _static/cluster-policy-clicked-client-settings-anti-virus-detail-view.png
    :alt: Anti Virus/Ransomware settings listing allowed and disallowed processes, file patterns to block, thresholds for disabling a device after excessive file changes and options to disable uploading files with specified prefixes, suffixes or substrings

+**Anti‑Virus/Ransomware** controls protect your cluster from malicious software:

+* **Allowed processes** – Processes permitted to update files on the cloud drive.
+* **Blocked processes** – Programs that are denied from opening or modifying files in the cloud drive.
+* **Device disable threshold** – Number of file changes in a short time that triggers disabling of the client device (ransomware detection).
+* **Ignored processes** – Processes that the ransomware monitor will skip.
+* **Block uploads by file name patterns** – Blocks uploading files if the name contains, starts with or ends with specified substrings, typically used to prevent uploading suspicious file types.

 Accounts & Login
 ~~~~~~~~~~~~~~~~~